Latteflo/async-fetch/README.md

 ![Alt text](<assets/pr- 1.png>)

 ## 2. **Server Fetch**:
  This part of the project deals with fetching data from an external API.
-Specifically, we use the [Agify API](https://api.agify.io) to estimate the age based on a given name.
+Specifically, we use the [Agify API](https://api.agify.io) to estimate the age of a given name.

 # [How Old Is Your Name ](https://how-old-is-your-name.netlify.app/)